jvde-github/AIS-catcher/README.md

 ```
 [AIS engine v0.31]	: 17312.1 ms
 ```
-Adding the ```-F``` switch yielded the same number of messages but timing is now:
+Adding the ```-F``` switch yielded the same number of messages but the timing is now:
 ```
 [AIS engine (speed optimized) v0.31]	: 7722.32 ms
 ```
-On a RPI Zero W this will bring down CPU load to ~40% and avoid buffer overruns.
+On an RPI Zero W this will bring down CPU load to ~40% and avoid buffer overruns.

 ### Connecting to GNU Radio via ZMQ